 1. General Terms and Conditions.

 1.1 General.
 Affirm (itself or through its affiliates or bank partners) offers certain products and services (collectively, “Affirm Products”) through Affirm’s proprietary platform and related application programming interfaces (“APIs”), virtual card networks, and other technology and access solutions (collectively, the “Services”).
 Merchant desires to use certain Services to market and offer Affirm Products to its customers, which may, among other activities described in the applicable Order Form or Affirm Service Terms, enable such customers to purchase Merchant’s goods and services (“Merchant Products”).
-Affirm authorizes Merchant to use the Services specified in an Order Form or as otherwise agreed by the Parties in accordance with the Agreement.
+Merchant may use the Services in accordance with the Agreement.
 A “Customer” is any person who applies to use the Services or who uses the Services in accordance with this Agreement.
 A “Representative” of each Party means its employees, personnel, contractors, representatives or agents, including, In-Store Personnel and Telesales Personnel.

 1.3 Territories.
 The Services will only be available in those territories authorized by Affirm for the applicable Product (each, a “Territory”) as set forth in the applicable Affirm Service Terms.